awakelife93/easy-vscode-extensions-data-generator/README.md

 ## [Note]

+- For those who are out of sync with vscode
   - This project is a project created to extract extensions information that may be installed differently for each device without synchronizing vscode settings.

 ```javascript
 Example Output